S3-working-group/s3-practical-guide/docs/all.md

 An organizational driver is a situation that the organization would benefit from responding to.
 A requirement however, is a decision that defines direction and scope for a suitable response.
 When determining what requirement would be suitable, it's helpful to consider:

--   **The requirement**: what you believe is required or needed to respond to this driver appropriately
+-   **The requirement**: what you believe is needed or desirable to respond to this driver appropriately
 -   **The anticipated impact**: how you think fulfilling the requirement will help with the driver.